The return to the hard state of GX 339-4 as seen by Suzaku: Results

 \subsubsection{Ionized absorption}

-As said previously, the best fit of OBS1 is not very satisfactory and features are visible, especially in the soft X-ray range, in the data/model ratio reported in Fig. \ref{fiteqpair}.
-Since these features may be signature of absorption, we add an ionized absorber component (model {\sc absori} of {\sc xspec}) in our fits.
+{ As said previously, the best fit of OBS1 is not very satisfactory and features are visible, especially in the soft X-ray range, in the data/model ratio reported in Fig. \ref{fiteqpair}.
+The presence of absorption lines in the soft X-ray spectrum of GX 339-4 have already been reported in the literature when the source was in an intermediate state transiting to the low/hard state (e.g. M04, \citealt{jue06}).
+If most of these lines may be produced by the Interstellar Medium \citep{jue06}, a sizable contribution of a few of them (like e.g. the Ne~{\sc ix} line at 0.922 keV) could be due to a local contribution from an intrinsic AGN-like warm-absorber perhaps produced by a disk wind.}\\

+We have tested the presence of such absorber by adding an ionized absorber component (model {\sc absori} of {\sc xspec}) in our fits.
 The fit of OBS1 improves significantly ($\Delta\chi^2$=102!) thanks to the addition of this spectral component.
-The corresponding parameters of the absorber are reported in Tab. \ref{tabparam4} and correspond to an hydrogen column density of $\sim10^{22}$cm$^{-2}$ and an ionization parameter $\xi_{abs}\sim$300.
-The other model parameters do not significantly change compared to Tab. \ref{tabparam3}.\\
+The corresponding parameters of the absorber are reported in Tab. \ref{tabparam4} i.e. an hydrogen column density of $N_{h,abs}\sim10^{22}$cm$^{-2}$ and an ionization parameter $\xi_{abs}\sim$300.
+The other model parameters do not significantly change compared to Tab. \ref{tabparam3}.
 We add the same {\sc absori} component to the other observations (including 2008).
 We do not find any significant improvement.
 The best fit are also reported in Tab. \ref{tabparam4}.
-The decrease of the signal-to-noise ratio may however limit the correct detection of absorbing material.
+The decrease of the signal-to-noise ratio may however limit the correct detection of absorbing material \footnote{\bf Note that, despite the difference in the the soft band due to the lack of a low energy roll-over when fitting the continuum with a power law, we obtain consistent values of the absorber parameters when we use this model instead of {\sc eqpair}}. \\